Public Relations & International Tourism

 Public relations and international tourism summary

-Worked directly with local, domestic and international media pitching story ideas, hosting press trips and responding to inquiries in order to garner positive editorial coverage for Wake County as destination of choice for leisure visitors, meetings and conventions as well as sporting events.
+Worked directly with local, domestic and international media pitching story ideas, hosting press trips and responding to inquiries in order to garner positive editorial coverage for Wake County as a destination of choice for leisure visitors, meetings and conventions as well as sporting events.
 Also worked with international tour operators and receptives to increase awareness of the area to foreign individual travelers.

-Tradeshows and media missions
+Virtual tradeshows and media missions

-Wrote press releases and pitches distributed to strategically-targeted media outlets locally, regionally and nationally.
-Releases focused on topics ranging from new lodging, attractions and restaurants in Wake County to CVB accomplishments and key tourism industry performance indicators.
-They also showcased the role tourism plays in driving broader economic development, talent acquisition and providing job opportunities to the area.
+Wrote press releases and pitches distributed to strategically targeted media outlets locally, regionally and nationally.
+Releases focused on topics ranging from new lodging, attractions and restaurants in Wake County to CVB accomplishments and key tourism industry performance indicators: they also showcased the role tourism plays in driving broader economic development, talent acquisition and providing job opportunities to the area.

 Earned media coverage